Conditional average treatment effect estimation with marginally constrained models: Discussion

 \section{Discussion}

-We evaluated whether the offset method provides valid CR-CATE models for binary outcomes in the presence of unobserved confounding.
-Though not exact, offset models still have better PEHE than the baseline of using the average treatment effect for all patients even for large confounding magnitudes.
-In our numerical experiments, this holds even if an estimate of the \textit{marginal} odds-ratio is used from randomized trials instead of the \textit{conditional} odds-ratio.
-We introduced a new way of using estimates of the \textit{marginal} odds-ratio to address the issue of non-collapsibility of the odds-ratio and find that it gives the best performance overall in terms of PEHE.
+We introduced \acrfullpl{mcm} that make use of a known marginal treatment effect to approximate the \gls{cate} from observational data.
+Under the standard causal inference assumptions and some regularity conditions \glspl{mcm} are consistent estimators of the \gls{cate} and in our experiments they are also more efficient than unconstrained estimation.
+Next, in the presence of unobserved confounding, we showed that the offset method does not provide consistent \gls{cate} estimates for binary outcomes.
+We find that \glspl{mcm} tend to have better \gls{pehe} than offset models, and both models have better \gls{pehe} than the \gls{ateb} in almost all settings in the case of a binary covariate, as long as the variance in the \gls{cate} is greater than a minimal threshold.
+Further, when the constant relative effect assumption holds, \glspl{crmcm} are even better.

-An important question for practical applications is when it is valid to assume that the relative treatment effect is indeed constant.
-There is some evidence from meta-analyses that treatment effect estimates on a relative scale are more stable across different RCTs than treatment effects on an absolute scale \citep{engels_heterogeneity_2000, sterne_funnel_2001}.
-However, in some settings there may clear indications for differences in treatment effect on a relative scale.
-This could hold for example for therapies whose mechanism of action depends on certain genetic mutations.
-If this is the case and the difference in relative treatment effect is known, this difference could be accounted for accordingly in offset models.
+An important question for the offset model and the \gls{crmcm} is when it is valid to assume that the relative treatment effect is indeed constant conditional on the patient features.
+There is some evidence from meta-analyses that treatment effect estimates on a relative scale are more stable across different \glspl{rct} than treatment effects on an absolute scale \citep{engels_heterogeneity_2000}.
+However, in some settings there may be clear indications for differences in treatment effect on a relative scale.
+For instance, breast cancer patients respond better to estrogen receptor modulator tamoxifen when they have an estrogen-sensitive tumor \cite{early_breast_cancer_trialists_collaborative_group_tamoxifen_1998}.
+When the difference in relative treatment effect is known, this difference could be accounted for accordingly in \gls{mcm} and offset models.
+The constant odds-ratio for treatment remains a strong parametric assumption, though in our experiments we found that the offset model and \gls{crmcm} tend to have better \gls{pehe} than the \gls{ateb} even if the offset assumption does not hold, as long as the variance in the \gls{cate} is greater than a minimal threshold.